 Unfortunately, it also set a template that for better or worse writers keep trying to emulate, at least in Thailand.
 When the first (and only) season of Addicted/Heroin aired as a cheap web drama in China in 2016 it opted for the more aggressive tone that the country had established in previous small-budget attempts at BL and in the novels on which the show was based.
 While Lovesick is about a sweet, consensual and bumbling romance between two schoolboys, Addicted/Heroin depicts a disturbingly violent and obsessive relationship between two stepbrothers.

 I’ll take a small break at this moment to point out what you’ve probably already noticed – female homosexuality is nowhere in this discussion.
-There are reasons for that but the PhD is not yet written as far as I’m aware.
-I have my own theories but misogynism pays a big part.
-Thailand in particular practices a peculiarly Victorian form of misogynism and it’s no surprise that young women turn to BL to give form to their own sexual fantasies – especially when they’re told they’re not supposed to have them.
+I don’t want to delve into a phenomenon that is no doubt examined in more detail elsewhere.
+But Thailand, in particular, practices a peculiarly Victorian form of misogynism and it’s no surprise that young women turn to BL to give form to their own sexual fantasies – especially when they’re told they’re not supposed to have them.
 For this reason, the genre tends to have a female insert character – the uke (or bottom) – who embodies traditionally feminine qualities such as beauty, fragility and passiveness.
 The uke is pursued by the seme (the top), who is corresponding big, strong and aggressive.
 Which is not to imply that this is an explanation of the cultural underpinnings of seme-uke relationships in Yaoi: this is more to explain why the genre became such a hit with pubescent girls in highly patriarchal cultures like Thailand.
 Young women who consume Yaoi are called Fujoshi and are frequently portrayed to be obsessed with romances between two men.
 So strong is this cultural phenomena that young Thai actors are often encouraged – even forced – to maintain publicly homoerotic relationships with other men as way of gaining a foothold in the industry.

 But back to this post, which is about the HIStory series.